nicholaswilde/recipes/docs/mediterranean/lemon-garlic-orzo-with-roasted-veggies.md

 ### Step 4

-To cook orzo, saute 1 Tbsp olive oil until shimmering.
+To cook orzo, sauté 1 Tbsp olive oil until shimmering.
 Add orzo and stir, coating thoroughly.
 Stir occasionally for about 3 minutes or until golden.

 ### Step 5